The Circumcision Controversy

 Peter the Galilean could well have been looking at the Judean Pharisees when he said "you put God to the test."
-The "we" who believe and are saved are the Messianic Jews (Nazarenes).
+The "we" who believe and are saved are the Messianic Jews.
 God never intended that the freedom granted to the Gentiles in terms of legalistic traditions should be denied to Jews.
 So when Paul wrote to the mostly Jewish congregations his discourses on the Torah become especially relevant.
-Unfortunately, when Paul returned to Jerusalem from his third missionary journey he had to confront the slander that he taught Jews to forsake circumcision, which was symbolic of Pharisaic traditions (Acts 21:21).
+Unfortunately, when Paul returned to Jerusalem from his third missionary journey he had to confront the slander that he taught Jews to forsake circumcision, a sign of God's covenant with Israel (Acts 21:21).

 Paul references adult circumcision some 38 times in seven of his letters: Galatians, 1Corinthians, Romans, Ephesians, Philippians, Colossians and Titus.
 So it is in the context of the teaching of the Circumcision sect that Paul felt the need to explain key theological terms like the good news, sin, grace, faith, forgiveness, salvation, law and covenant.
 Paul never counseled Jews to quit circumcising their babies.
 However, he found adult circumcision thoroughly repugnant and he strongly remonstrated against those who would force any uncircumcised disciple to submit to the requirement (cf. Php 3:2-3).
 Paul was so annoyed by the practice that he suggested that Judaizers castrate themselves (Gal 5:12).